Ukraine airline grounds most flights, readies for bankruptcy

-AeroSvit, which operates 28 planes and serviced 2.8 million passengers in 2011, had debt of 4.27 billion hryvnias as of the end of last year, which was almost three times its assets.
+AeroSvit, which operates 28 planes and serviced 2.8 million passengers in 2011, had debt of 4.27 billion hryvnias ($534 million) as of the end of last year, which was almost three times its assets.

 “We expect a (court) ruling that will launch the process of recovery in the company,” an AeroSvit spokesman said on Tuesday, declining to elaborate.